icy-arctic-fox/spectator/README.md

 ```

 If you find yourself trying to shoehorn in functionality
-or unsure how to write a test, please create an issue for it.
+or unsure how to write a test, please create an [issue](https://gitlab.com/arctic-fox/spectator/issues/new) for it.
 We want to make it as easy as possible to write specs and keep it elegant.
 We may come up with a better solution or even introduce a feature to support your needs.

 NOTE: Due to the way this shard uses macros,
-you may find that some code you would expect to work creates syntax errors.
+you may find that some code you would expect to work, or works in other spec libraries, creates syntax errors.
 If you run into this, please create an issue so that we may help you find a solution.

 Features